|

 about reuniting a relationship that’s become more of a friendship

-than ever before,” says Jimmy Messina.
+than ever before,” says Jimmy Messina, “It’s funny how

-Kenny Loggins says.
+lives again,” Kenny Loggins says.

 Though Loggins & Messina’s first greatest hits

-collection was called Best of Friends, both men confess that their relationship
+collection was called Best of Friends,

-has long been a complex and sometimes difficult one.
-When they first met,
+both men confess that their relationship has long been a complex and sometimes

-and played with the legendary band Buffalo Springfield and later with
+success story, having produced and played with the legendary band Buffalo

-the country-rock pioneers Poco.
-Loggins, meanwhile, was a young singer-songwriter
+Springfield and later with the country-rock pioneers Poco.
+Loggins, meanwhile,

-with far less experience, but with talent to burn as evidenced by early
+was a young singer-songwriter with far less experience, but with talent

-compositions like “House At Pooh Corner” and “Danny’s
+At Pooh Corner” and “Danny’s

 Song.”
-Then Sittin’ In (1972), originally envisioned as a
+Then Sittin’ In

-one-off joint release intended to introduce Loggins as part of a Messina
+(1971), originally envisioned as a one-off joint release intended to introduce

-six-album production deal with Columbia Records, became a major smash
+Loggins as part of a Messina six-album production deal with Columbia Records,

-So as if by public demand, this accidental duo was created.
+So, by public demand, this accidental duo was created.

 In the next few years, a series of albums would follow in rapid order

-– 1972’s Loggins & Messina, 1973’s Full Sail, 1974’s
+– 1972’s Loggins & Messina,

-double-live On Stage, the same year’s Mother Lode, 1975’s
+same year’s Mother Lode, 1975’s

-cover song set So Fine and 1976’s Native Sons.
-The Best of Friends
+cover song set So Fine

 In retrospect, the once close connection between Loggins